-Tie-back anchors are used for maintenance activities to the external face of a building, such as window washing and painting.
-These anchors are capable of withstanding a load of 5,000lbs per Cal/OSHA to allow for the suspension of scaffolds or Bosun chairs.
+Tie-back anchors are used during maintenance to the external face of a building, such as window washing and painting.
+These anchors are capable of withstanding a load of 5,000 lbs per Cal/OSHA to allow for the suspension of scaffolds or Bosun chairs.

 Versatile System’s tieback anchor solutions are trusted by building owners throughout California.
-We guide you through every step of the process – from the initial consultation to engineering, installation, and ensuring you have the proper test documentation for Cal/OSHA.
+We guide you through every step of the process – initial consultation, engineering, installation, and ensuring you have the proper test documentation for Cal/OSHA.

 Frequently Asked Questions